 Dedicated hosting is a hosting framework where you rent or lease an entire physical server for your exclusive usage.
 In this case, you do not own the server.
 Your service provider bears the responsibility of maintaining the servers, installing upgrades and implementing other tasks related to server management.

-Growing businesses require a hosting solution to accommodate their dynamic needs.
-Many medium-sized companies choose dedicated hosting to manage growth when their data volume outgrows their on-site resources.
+3) Scalability: Growing businesses require a hosting solution to accommodate their dynamic needs.
+Many medium-sized companies choose dedicated Server hosting to manage growth when their data volume outgrows their on-site resources.
 Dedicated hosting services allow businesses to upgrade to higher bandwidth levels seamlessly when their website/application experiences peak demand.

 Dedicated hosting allows limited control over the choice of hardware and software.
 Agreed, data center facilities offer a range of hosting plans, you still buy off-the-shelf configurations offered by your service provider.
 That means you cannot optimize your hardware according to your workloads.

 Colocation is a great solution for those who need near-complete complete over their servers and have the budget to buy hardware.
 A colocation service in India involves large upfront costs and is more expensive in the short term when compared to a dedicated server.

 Plus, you own the equipment, so if you need to modify or add servers, you need to send a technician to get it done.
 These expenses should be taken into account.